chihyanl/15418_proj/final_report.md

 <p align="center">
   Fig 2.
 Total Runtime vs Implementation
 </p>
+Figure 2 shows the best timing of each implmentation.
+'Result Time' denotes the time taken to generate the prediction, while 'L1 Time', 'L2 Time', 'L3 Time', 'L4 Time', and 'L5 Time' represent the time taken for their respective layer, as indicated in Table 1.
+In general, the performance imporves as the number of fused layers increases, with the exception of when 4 layers are fused.
+The improvements result from reduced communication with global memory.
+Specifically, fusing 2 layers eliminates 1 set of input/output communications, fusing 3 layers eliminates 2 sets of input/output communications, and fusing 2x2 layers eliminates 2 sets of input/output communications.
+While fusing 3 layers and fusing 2x2 layers both eliminates 2 sets of input/output communications, fusing 3 layers requires 151 recomputations whereas 2x2 layers only requires 64 recomputations per thread block.
+The increasing recomputation requires more threads per block to be allocated, using up resources that could otherwise be used for 'useful' work.
+Addtionally, fusing 3 layers utilizes 864 threads, which is a high thread count that leads to lower utilization of the streaming multiprocessors.
+In contrast, fusing 2x2 layers utilizes significantly fewer threads (216 and 128 threads respectively), achieving a better utilization and performance.

 ### Resources
 > [1] M. Alwani, H. Chen, M. Ferdman and P. Milder, "Fused-layer CNN accelerators," 2016 49th Annual IEEE/ACM International Symposium on Microarchitecture (MICRO), Taipei, Taiwan, 2016, pp. 1-12, doi: [10.1109/MICRO.2016.7783725.](https://doi.org/10.1109/MICRO.2016.7783725)